 Wisemind Institute provides Dialectical Behavior Therapy (DBT) for helping clients manage their emotions and relationships.

-Eric Has the Right Specialties but I’d Like to Consider Someone Else
+Eric Has the Right Specialties, but I’d Like Referrals to Someone Else

 American Association of Sexuality Educators, Counselors, and Therapists–For therapists specializing in sexual issues (worldwide).

-Poly Friendly Professionals-Incldues poly-friendly therapists in the US and abroad.
+Poly Friendly Professionals-Includes poly-friendly therapists in the US and abroad.

 Rouse Relational Wellness; A group practice in San Francisco founded by David Khalili, author of Mental Health Workbook for Men.